sefop/sefop-training-hub/workshops/2026-10-25-agifors-annual-symposium/content.md

 ## 02 Working in a project v/s building a product

-- **Bridge:** The title claims a decision *product* needs specialists.
-This slide defines the product; specialists come later.
+- **Bridge:** The title calls the OR team a software team.
+This slide gives the reason: a recurring decision is a product.
 - **Content:**
   1. Operations Research (OR) turns data + business needs + mathematics into a decision.
   2. A **project** delivers a one-time decision: analyze, hand off, move on.